Microwaves: How we test microwaves

 Microwave heating test

-We test microwave heating with a specially made substance which has a similar consistency to a lasagna when heated in a microwave.
+We test microwave heating with a specially made substance which has a similar consistency to a lasagne when heated in a microwave.
 We heat the test-food on full-power and record how evenly the microwave heats it up, whether all parts reach a safe temperature and whether it dries the food out.
 The best microwaves heat food quickly and evenly without drying it out.
-The worst take far too long to heat food up, don’t get food hot enough and leave it shriveled.
+The worst take far too long to heat food up, don’t get food hot enough and leave it shrivelled.

 Microwave defrosting test

 We use slabs of lean, minced beef which has been frozen for 12 hours and set the microwaves to defrost according to the user instructions.
 We record the highest and lowest temperatures and check for hot or cold spots in the meat.
 We also defrost frozen mince using pre-set auto-defrost programs where available.
 The best microwaves defrost meat evenly, the worst cook some parts while leaving other parts still frozen.

 We test how well grill elements in grill and combination microwaves work by covering the grill rack with white, crustless bread and then measuring the spread and evenness of the heating.
 The best grill microwaves will evenly spread heat to more than 90% of the bread.
 The worst hardly brown any of the bread at all.